 Life does not always go according to plan.
 Divorce can happen in almost any marriage.
 Along with the trauma of ending your marriage, reaching a divorce settlement can be emotionally and financially draining.

-The average cost of a divorce in the United States is $11,300, according to a survey about typical divorce expenses by Nolo.com.
+The average cost of a divorce in the United States is $11,300 if an attorney handles everything, according to a survey about typical divorce expenses by Nolo.com.
 It can go considerably higher if the case goes to trial.
-But, that doesn't mean your divorce will be as costly.
+But that doesn't mean your divorce will be as costly.
 According to that same survey, 4 out of 10 people paid less than $5000 in attorney's fees for their divorce.

 Many people are hesitant to file for divorce because they believe it will be too costly.
 But why is divorce so expensive?
-Unfortunately, there isn't a straightforward answer.
-The fees will vary depending on whether you and your spouse agree on the principal issues in your divorce and whether or not you will need the assistance of an attorney.
+How much you’ll pay for a divorce varies, depends on:

 You can keep the costs of a divorce minimal if both of you agree on all the main issues, which is known as an uncontested divorce.
 In this situation, charges may be under $500 if your divorce is amicable and you prepare the divorce paperwork yourself.
 Of course, all states have filing fees, which will add to the expense.